7 B2B Buying Committee Frameworks

 Components:

-- Stakeholder type classification: Groups stakeholders by role, priorities, and information needs
+- Stakeholder type classification: Groups stakeholders by role and information needs, separating those with fundamentally different priorities rather than lumping them together

 - Define parallel progression routes: Creates distinct advancement paths for each stakeholder type